floor-plan

 Yorkshire has always been a centre for industry and in recent years has evolved to become a hotbed for many major sectors.
 It’s no surprise that some of the UK’s biggest names in business including ASDA, Lloyds Banking Group, GHD and Channel 4 are based here.

 Yorkshire’s digital industry is also second to none.
-Noted as the fastest growing in the UK, tech businesses basing themselves here know they’ll be in good company alongside the likes of NHS Digital and Sky Betting and Gaming.
+Previously noted as the fastest growing in the UK, tech businesses basing themselves here know they’ll be in good company alongside the likes of NHS England and Sky Betting and Gaming.
 Leeds also hosts one of the largest digital events in the UK, its annual Leeds Digital Festival.

 We have plenty of talent

-Yorkshire has 12 universities and 34 further education colleges, with Leeds alone offering 39,000 skilled graduates a year.
+Yorkshire has 11 universities and 34 further education colleges, with Leeds alone offering access to the support and expertise of seven universities.
 It’s safe to say there is an abundance of talent to choose from in the region!

 And as more graduates realise they don’t need to move to London to grow their careers, the region’s appeal to high-skilled workers is ever growing.
 This has led to Leeds being ranked in the top five cities for retaining students after graduation.
 Key reasons why include the attraction of the region’s sector strengths alongside the ease and availability of renting accommodation compared to their Southern counterparts.